-Russell Brock is now in his seventh season with the Rice volleyball program and his fourth as one of the Owls' full-time assistant coaches.
-Brock previously served as a volunteer assistant for three seasons.
+Russell Brock is now in his eighth season (2013) with the Rice volleyball program and his fifth as one of the Owls' full-time assistant coaches.
+Brock previously served as a volunteer assistant for three seasons, starting in 2006.

 During the 2009 season, the Owls captured their first-ever conference championship when they defeated Tulsa 3-2 in the title game to earn Conference USA's NCAA automatic bid.
 Rice also sported a final RPI ranking of 37, its highest ever, out of 330 institutions, to lead C-USA.